ChNgineer/ECE444-F2023-Lab5/README.md

 All unit tests under TestEmail are written by me. https://github.com/ECE444-2023Fall/project-1-web-application-design-group22-premium-potatoes/blob/chen-dev/api/utils/unit_tests/mailing_test/mailing_test.py#L24-91

-If the previous link does not work, it is because the branch has been merged and squashed.
+If the previous link does NOT work, it is because the branch has been merged and squashed.
 If the previous link works, this one should be ignored. https://github.com/ECE444-2023Fall/project-1-web-application-design-group22-premium-potatoes/blob/main/api/utils/unit_tests/mailing_test/mailing_test.py#L24-91

 ![Alt text](images/potato_test_snippet.png)